DETAILED ACTION

 Rejection of claims 1-6, 8-15, 17-20 under 35 U.S.C.
 101

 The claimed limitations are directed towards data collection and analysis.
-The step of selecting a plurality of sample points is considered to be a mere data gathering step, and the steps of extracting features from the sample points, generating a probability of existence of artifact signals, identifying QRS complexes, extracting features related to the QRS complexes, generating a signal quality index (SQI), determining artifact signals based on the SQI and probability, and determining a QRS complex as valid based on area comparison are considered to be a data analysis step.
+The step of selecting a plurality of sample points is considered to be a mere data gathering step, and the steps of activating a neural network, extracting features from the sample points, generating a probability of existence of artifact signals, identifying QRS complexes, extracting features related to the QRS complexes, generating a signal quality index (SQI), determining artifact signals based on the SQI and probability, and determining a QRS complex as valid based on area comparison are considered to be a data analysis step.

 Therefore, there is no further description, in the claims or the specification, of any particular technology for performing the steps recited in the claim other than generic computer components used in their ordinary capacity as tools to apply the abstract idea.
 Nor does the claimed invention use a particular, or special, machine.
 In other words, the claims “are not tied to any particular novel machine or apparatus” capable of rescuing them from the realm of an abstract idea.